manifoldfinance/xga-docs-v0/docs/Developers/index.md

   - Getting Started
 ---

-**MEV Searchers**

-MEV searchers can also use SecureRPC for bundle / transaction submission.
-The endpoint above supports the following MEV methods:

-- `eth_sendRawTransaction`
-- `manifold_sendBundle`
-- `eth_sendBundle`
-- `manifold_sendPrivateRawTransaction`

 ## Block Structure

-we divide a block in two parts:
+We divide a block in two parts:

 One part, called